 He recommended me for the job and I got it.
 There were two of us doing this project.
-I made good friends with my co-worker, Ron Panton, W6VG.
+I made good friends with my co-worker, Ron Panton, W6VG, now a “silent key.”
 We were tasked with analyzing tapes of high-frequency recordings of spy signals.
 They wanted us working as many hours as possible.
 One week I worked over 100 hours and they were very happy to pay the overtime.
 Typical government work ethics.

 I immediately realized that some signals that were identified as spy signals didn’t contain any information of any kind.
 The humans were wrong about what was a spy signal and what were innocent signals.
 Now that I knew what the actual spy signals sounded like, I started looking for spy signals that might have been missed.
 I found plenty of them.

 One might ask how could trained people do the job so poorly.
-That is because they weren’t qualified to do the job because they lacked a personal passion.
+That is because they weren’t Ham operators.
+They weren’t qualified to do the job because they lacked a personal passion.
 They were just doing a paid job that was super boring to them.

 I was so amazed at how poorly this monitoring of supposed signals from spies was being done, that I had to do something.
 I bought a large sheet of cardboard poster paper and used magic markers to make up a chart of what was in error and what had been totally missed.
-I did this on my own time.
+I did this on my own time, without pay.

 I showed the boss and he was very interested.
 He asked if he could borrow the chart.
 Later on, he came back in with my chart and explained what happened.
-He had flown to Washington DC to confer with the client about what I had found.
-Basically, I proved that their whole mission had been a waste of time, money and also useless.
+He had flown to Washington DC to confer with “the client” about what I had found.
+Basically, I proved that their whole mission had been a waste of time, money.

 SRI got a new contract to approach this project from a different angle.
 Of course, the boss was happy to get more of the government’s money with this new and larger contract.